AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/aa-faq.md

 +++ Do I need to be an Adobe Advertising Cloud or Adobe Advertising Cloud (AMO) customer to access this functionality?

-No, this functionality is available for non-Advertising Cloud and non-AMO customers. </p> <p>AMO customers can leverage the existing Analytics-AMO integration; they will not be able to use Ad Analytics.
+No, this functionality is available for non-Advertising Cloud and non-AMO customers.

+AMO customers can leverage the existing Analytics-AMO integration; they will not be able to use Ad Analytics.

 +++